rodofjar/Sime-Wave/README.md

 The free version is what you're after.

+Your computer may try to block it, but don't worry it's safe :houses:

 Once installed, open the `Sime Wave v0.vcv` file from the application.

 I've included instructions within the patch on how to operate it.